United Nations Security Council Resolution 502

-The resolution by the British representative, Ambasdador Sir Anthony Parsons, was adopted by 10 votes in favour (France, United Kingdom, United States, Zaire, Guyana, Ireland, Japan, Jordan, Togo and Uganda) to 1 against (Panama) with four abstentions (China, Poland, Spain and the Soviet Union).
+The resolution by the British representative, Ambassador Sir Anthony Parsons, was adopted by 10 votes in favour (France, United Kingdom, United States, Zaire, Guyana, Ireland, Japan, Jordan, Togo and Uganda) to 1 against (Panama) with four abstentions (China, Poland, Spain and the Soviet Union).

 Resolution 502 was in the United Kingdom's favour by giving it the option to invoke Article 51 of the United Nations Charter and to claim the right of self-defence.
 It was supported by members of the Commonwealth and by the European Economic Community, which later imposed sanctions on Argentina.